wenbo5565/AppliedProject_LaneLineDection/ProjectReport.md

   <img src="./ExampleImage/YellowEdge1.JPG" width="450">

 * The weights in regression is determined by the point's x coordinate.
 A point in left-lane set has a larger weight if its x value is small.
 A point in right-lane set has a larger weight if its x value is large.
-The idea is giving more weights for points
+The idea is giving more weights for points on bottom left or bottom right.

 ### 3. Processing Videos/Clips